Identity Provider

 When identity provider integration is active, the Access Analyzer login page presents a credential form that validates against your directory.

 On first sign-in, Access Analyzer matches the email address from the IdP token or LDAP directory to the pre-provisioned account and permanently links the IdP identity to that account.
-On all subsequent sign-ins, the user's unique IdP identifier is used directly.
+On all subsequent sign-ins, Access Analyzer uses the user's unique IdP identifier directly.

 Sessions are valid for up to 8 hours from sign-in and expire after 4 hours of inactivity.